 Coconut Rum Sauce

-Pour bread mixture in prepared baking dish.
+- Pour bread mixture into prepared baking dish.
 Bake at 350 degrees for about 45-55 minutes or until pudding is set and springy when touched.

 Coconut Rum Sauce

-Pour hot sauce in bowl with egg yolks beating rapidly so that the egg yolks don’t curdle.
+- Pour hot sauce into the bowl with egg yolks beating rapidly so that the egg yolks don’t curdle.
 Return mixture to pot and cook until mixture thickens.
 Stir in rum.

 DISCLOSURE: Some of the links in this post are affiliate links.
 This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.